FAForever/wiki-pages/Play/Learning-Supcom/Intermediate-1v1-Guide.md

 - Cybran has access to Stealth on their ACU, which is very common and very useful.
 - Aeon has access to the Sensor upgrade, which is a useful intel upgrade.
 - Seraphim has access to the Restoration Field upgrade, which is useful for aggressive ACU usage, particularly at the T2 stage.

+You should experiment with these upgrades and how they affect certain stages of the game, but be very wary of how much they cost!
+It's not recommended to go gun unless you have 200-300 energy overflow available, and other upgrades will likely be more resource intensive.

+Lastly, it is NOT ideal to upgrade your ACU unassisted!
+Most ACU upgrades take a significant amount of time unassisted, which could use used to gain value in another way, including keeping your ACU safe, ideally you will have engineers nearby already for reclaim / building purposes, but bringing some over in a transport (or simply moving them their), will certainly be worth it.

 ### Overcharge
 ### Positioning